panva/node-oidc-provider/docs/README.md

 [draft-ietf-oauth-iss-auth-resp-00](https://tools.ietf.org/html/draft-ietf-oauth-iss-auth-resp-00) - OAuth 2.0 Authorization Server Issuer Identifier in Authorization Response

 Enables `iss` authorization response parameter for responses without existing countermeasures against mix-up attacks.

+_**recommendation**_: Updates to draft specification versions are released as MINOR library versions, if you utilize these specification implementations consider using the tilde `~` operator in your package.json since breaking changes may be introduced as part of these version updates.
+Alternatively, [acknowledge](#features) the version and be notified of breaking changes as part of your CI.

 _**default value**_: